pharmbio/ptp-project/exp/20180426-wo-drugbank/journal.md

 - [x] Fix the broken removeConflicting component.
 Now, the conflict detection doesn't work since the id column was added and messes up the sorting, so that the same Gene / Smiles combinations don't end up close to each other.
-- [ ] Fix the broken extraction of removed drugbank compounds.
+- [>] Fix the broken extraction of removed drugbank compounds.
 We should select max one SMILES per Chembl ID / PubChem ID pair.
+We also need to extract a separate file per target.